-The clock is ticking as we still need to get to our destination, unload the truck, and return it within the two hours.
+The clock is ticking.
+We still need to get to our destination, unload the truck, and return it within the two hours.
 My work is far from done, but my mind was in two places.
-As Prince wrote “We’re all gonna die.
+As Prince wrote, “We’re all gonna die.
 You better live now.
 Before the grim reaper comes knocking on your door”.
 I was doing exactly what I should be doing- driving the U-Haul truck helping my kid move.
-I couldn’t think of better place to be.
+At the time, I couldn’t think of a better place to be.
 However, maybe next time I can just supervise the movers.

 Also, sign up for our eNewsletter blog that includes timely financial matters, news, and planning strategies that you can implement today.

 Ask yourself- can my portfolio support my lifestyle in my retirement?